 Six subjects reported a total of 8 adverse events (AE) which were mild in nature and resolved spontaneously by providing relevant medication and/or catheterization.
 At 12-month follow-up, all subjects received an additional cystoscopic examination.

 No abnormalities were found at the injection sites.

-Data show 34% of subjects were re-treated, which is favorable when compared to currently available (permanent) urethral bulking agents which show re-treatment rates of 35% - 77%1-6.
-Because re-treatments are also common with permanent bulking agents, the bioresorption of Urolon[TM] is a unique advantage from a safety perspective.
+Data show 35% of subjects were re-treated, which is favorable when compared to currently available (permanent) urethral bulking agents which show re-treatment rates of 35% - 77%1-6.
+Because re-treatments are also common with permanent bulking agents, the bioresorption of UrolonTM is a unique advantage from a safety perspective.
 Re-treatments cause an accumulation of bulking agent material at the injection site over the years.
 With UrolonTM the accumulation is expected to be limited as the product bioresorbes over time and eventually is removed from the body completely.
 In contrast, (accumulated) permanent materials will remain forever in the tissue as foreign bodies, potentially eliciting a delayed inflammatory response years after injection.
 This is a well-known and common problem with equivalent permanent bulking agent materials used in dermal tissue.
 Here, complications associated with permanent materials regularly become permanent problems and are especially difficult to treat.

-The mean (\pm sd) initial injection volume was 1.5 ± 0.5 cc with a median of 1.6 cc.
-The mean (\pm sd) re-treatment injection volume was 1.3 ± 0.4 cc and a median of 1.3 cc.
-Total mean injection volume (initial volume + re-treatment) was 1.9 ± 0.9 cc and a median of 1.6 cc showing UrolonTM is cost-effective.
+The mean (\pm sd) initial injection volume was 1.5 \pm 0.5ml with a median of 1.6ml.
+The mean (\pm sd) re-treatment injection volume was 1.3 \pm 0.4ml and a median of 1.3ml.
+Total mean injection volume (initial volume + re-treatment) was 1.8 \pm 0.9ml and a median of 1.6ml showing Urolon[TM] is cost-effective.
+All injection volumes are corrected for loss of needle priming volume (0.4ml; Cook[®] Medical, Williams cystoscopic needle, 35cm, 5Fr, 23G, reference part number 090001).